openshift-kni/lifecycle-agent/docs/image-based-upgrade.md

 - seedImageRef: defines the target OCP version, the seed image to be used and the secret required for accessing the image
 - oadpContent: defines the list of config maps where the OADP backup / restore CRs are stored.
 This is optional
 - extraManifests: defines the list of config maps where the additional CRs to be re-applied are stored
+- autoRollbackOnFailure: configures the auto-rollback feature for upgrade failure, which is enabled by default
+  - disabledForPostRebootConfig: set to `true` to disable auto-reboot for the LCA post-reboot config service-units
+    - Service unit `prepare-installation-configuration.service` performs network configuration updates
+    - Service unit `installation-configuration.service` transforms cluster data from the seed image to the target cluster
+  - disabledForUpgradeCompletion: set to `true` to disable auto-reboot for the LCA Upgrade completion handler, which performs tasks such as data restore and application of extra-manifests
+  - disabledInitMonitor: set to `true` to disable the LCA Init Monitor, which is a post-reboot watchdog that triggers a rollback if the upgrade is not completed within the configured timeout
+  - initMonitorTimeoutSeconds: set the LCA Init Monitor timeout duration, in seconds.
+The default value is 1800 (30 minutes).
+    Setting a value less than or equal to 0 will use the default

 The IBU CR status includes a list of conditions that indicates the progress of each stage: